Combating the Opioid Crisis In America

 How the Treatments Differ

 Both of the anti-addiction drugs, naltrexone (Vivitrol) and buprenorphine-naloxone (Suboxone), work by curbing the desire to get high.
 The difference is that naltrexone, which is a monthly injection, requires patients to detoxify first, making it a less attractive treatment option for some addicts because they have to go through withdrawal before actually being able to start the treatment.
 Naltrexone works as a narcotic blocker.
 It is not a substitute narcotic and those who use naltrexone are off opioids entirely.

 Buprenorphine works and is administered by an entirely different method.
-Buprenorphine is a daily pill and begins working immediately without the need to detox before starting treatment.
+It is a daily pill and begins working immediately without the need to detox before starting treatment.
 Buprenorphine works in the body similar to methadone and acts as a replacement for heroin, amphetamines, or opioids, however, it too has a downside.
 Because it replaces the opioid in the body, Buprenorphine also has the potential for abuse and patients can develop a dependency on it, even to the point of experiencing withdrawal symptoms if they stop using it.